FrontMatter/web-documentation-nextjs/content/docs/settings.md

 - Type: `string`
 - Default: `""`

 > **Important**: As the value will be formatted with the article's date, it will try to convert all characters you enter.
-In case you wan to skip some characters or all of them, you need to wrap that part between two single quotes.
+In case you want to skip some characters or all of them, you need to wrap that part between two single quotes.
 Example: `"'blog/'yyyy/MM"` will result in: `blog/2021/08`.

 ### frontMatter.site.baseURL